Paternal care: Fish

 According to the Encyclopedia of Fish Physiology: From Genome to Environment:

 About 30% of the 500 known fish families show some form of parental care, and most often (78% of the time) care is provided by only one parent (usually the male).
 Male care (50%) is much more common than female care (30%) with biparental care accounting for about 20%, although a more recent comparative analysis suggests that male care may be more common (84%).

 There are three common theoretical explanations for the high levels of paternal care in fish, with the third one currently favoured.
 First, external fertilization protects against paternity loss; however, sneaker tactics and strong sperm competition have evolved many times.
 Second, the earlier release of eggs than sperm gives females an opportunity to flee; however, in many paternal care species, eggs and sperm are released simultaneously.
 Third, if a male is already protecting a valuable spawning territory in order to attract females, defending young adds minimal parental investment, giving males a lower relative cost of parental care.

 One well-known example of paternal care is in seahorses, where males brood the eggs in a brood pouch until they are ready to hatch.

-Males from the Centrarchidae (sunfish) family exhibit paternal parental care of their eggs and fry through a variety of behaviors such as nest guarding and nest fanning (aerating eggs).
+Males from the Centrarchidae (sunfish) family exhibit parental care of their eggs and fry through a variety of behaviors such as nest guarding and nest fanning (aerating eggs).

 In jawfish, the female lays the eggs and the male then takes them in his mouth.
 A male can have up to 400 eggs in his mouth at one time.
 The male can't feed while he hosts the young, but as the young get older, they spend more time out of the mouth.
 This is sometimes termed mouthbrooding.

 During the breeding season, male three-spined sticklebacks defend nesting territories.
 Males attract females to spawn in their nests and defend their breeding territory from intruders and predators.
 After spawning, the female leaves the male's territory and the male is solely responsible for the care of the eggs.
 During the ~6-day incubation period, the male 'fans' (oxygenates) the eggs, removes rotten eggs and debris, and defends the territory.
 Even after embryos hatch, father sticklebacks continue to tend their newly hatched offspring for ~7 days, chasing and retrieving fry that stray from the nest and spitting them back into the nest.

 Arthropods

-Paternal care is rare in arthropods, but occurs in some species, including the giant water bug and the arachnid Iporangaia pustulosa, a harvestman.
+Paternal care is rare in arthropods, but occurs in some species, including the giant water bug and Iporangaia pustulosa, an opilione.
 In several species of crustaceans, males provide care of offspring by building and defending burrows or other nest sites.
-Exclusive paternal care, where males provide the sole investment after egg-laying, is the rarest form, and is known in only 13 taxa: giant water bugs, sea spiders, two genera of leaf-footed bugs, two genera of assassin bugs, three genera of phlaeothripid thrips, three genera of harvestmen, and in millipedes of the family Andrognathidae.
+Exclusive paternal care, where males provide the sole investment after egg-laying, is the rarest form, and is known in only 13 taxa: giant water bugs, sea spiders, two genera of leaf-footed bugs, two genera of assassin bugs, three genera of phlaeothripidae thrips, three genera of harvestmen, and in millipedes of the family Andrognathidae.